 Moreover, for people who subscribe to them, Darwinism and Baptist perspectives often dictate how a person understands meaning, purpose, and faith.

 Since the 19th century, Darwinism has been the majority view on the origins of life in the established scientific community.
 Yet Baptist churches comprise the largest branch of Christianity in America.
 These facts make the interaction between these worldviews inevitable and sometimes controversial.
 (Also see Here’s What Baptists Believe About Salvation)

-Early Baptists vs modern Baptists?
-As will be seen below, historical Baptist confessions affirm a literal understanding of the creation account described in Genesis 1-2.
+Early Baptists vs. modern Baptists?
+As seen below, historical Baptist confessions affirm a literal understanding of the creation account described in Genesis 1-2.
 The description is literal history to early Baptists: God created the universe in seven consecutive 24-hour days.
 (Also see Do Baptists Believe in Angels?)

 Many present-day Baptists agree with the historical confessions, not necessarily out of an allegiance to the belief statements per se, but because of their conviction that the best way to interpret the creation account is literally.

 The three views among Baptists today may be summarized this way:

 - Full affirmation of creationism: Many Baptists affirm the literal interpretation of Genesis 1-2.
 The doctrine is often called “creationism” and its adherents “creationists.”
 Many believe Genesis’ description can be defended scientifically.
 They also see significant, insurmountable problems with Darwinian evolution.

 - A hybrid model: Other present-day Baptists hold to a hybrid perspective, which incorporates aspects of both worldviews.
 Adherents adopt elements of Darwinian evolution and attempt to meld them with Baptist convictions to maintain the main principles of each worldview.